AhBenzzz/AhBenzzz/README.md

 - Honing cybersecurity tactics and best practices
 - Expanding my homelab and scripting skills
 - Acquiring and attempting certifications and labs
+- Working towards CompTIA Security+ and ISC2 Certified in Cybersecurity

 ---